OpenNebula/docs/source/installation_and_configuration/authentication/ldap.rst

     INTERNAL_GROUP_DN="CN=technicians,CN=Groups,DC=internal,DC=com"
     EXTERNAL_GROUP_DN="CN=staff,DC=other-company,DC=com"

-.. note:: If the map is updated (e.g. you change the LDAP DB) the user groups will be updated next time the user is authenticated.
+.. note:: If the map is updated (e.g. you change the LDAP DB) the user groups will be updated the next time the user is authenticated.
 Also note that a user may be using a login token that needs to expire for this change to take effect.
 The maximum lifetime of a token can be set in ``oned.conf`` for each driver.
 If you want the OpenNebula core not to update user groups (and control group assignment from OpenNebula) update ``DRIVER_MANAGED_GROUPS`` in the ``ldap`` ``AUTH_MAD_CONF`` configuration attribute.

 Group Admin.
 Mapping
 --------------------

-Each group in OpenNebual can have its :ref:`admins <manage_groups_permissions>` which have administrative privileges for the group.
+Each group in OpenNebula can have its :ref:`admins <manage_groups_permissions>` that have administrative privileges for the group.
 Also this attribute could be controlled by the LDAP driver.
 For this purpose there is an option: ``:group_admin_group_dn:``.
 This needs be set to a LDAP DN of a group.
-If user is member of that group in LDAP, this user will be a group admin of all mapped LDAP groups in ONE.
+If a user is a member of that group in LDAP, this user will be a group admin of all mapped LDAP groups in ONE.

 Enabling LDAP auth in Sunstone